Dog Bites Can Be Prevented: May 17-23 is National Dog Bite Prevention Week

 - Never turn your back and run away from a dog.
 Don't scream.

-- Be Still Like A Tree: When approached by an unfamiliar dog, remain motionless with your hands at your sides.
-Do not make eye contact with any dog.
-If you believe a dog is about to attack you, try to place something between yourself and the dog, such as a backpack or a bicycle.
+- Be Still Like A Tree: Trees are boring to dogs.
+When approached by an unfamiliar dog, remain motionless with your hands at your sides or folded in front of you.
+Moving your hands above your head encourages the dog to jump.
+Do not make eye contact with the dog.
+If you believe a dog is about to lunge at you, try to place something between yourself and the dog, such as a backpack or a bicycle.

 - If bitten, immediately report the bite to an adult.